aminekun90/aminekun90/README.md

 - 👋 Hi, I’m amine
-- 👀 I’m interested in programming on python angular flask and IOT
+- 👀 I’m interested in programming on python angular, reactJS flask and IOT
 - 🌱 I’m currently learning lot of subjects about machine learning and IoT and python
 - 👨🏻‍💻 I'm currently working on different repos on python like bot for discord, detecting things in the network like set top boxes bonjour/avahi ...etc.